8 Tips for Feeding Your Baby While Sick

 Tip #1 Don’t Stop Breastfeeding

-If you are breastfeeding, it is important to try and stick with your breastfeeding even when you’re sick.
-Breastfeeding an infant can help prevent them from catching a cold that mom might have, which will lessen their chances of developing a fever or other symptoms while breastfeeding.
+If you are breastfeeding, it is important to try and stick with breastfeeding even when you’re sick.
+Breastfeeding an infant can help prevent them from catching a cold that you might have, which will lessen their chances of developing a fever or other symptoms while breastfeeding.

 – When breastfeeding during illness, be sure to provide breastfeeding breaks as needed.

-– Consider breastfeeding your baby before or after a feeding when she is feeling better, then breastfeeding her full time while you are sick, and resume breastfeeding on alternate days when you feel better again.
+– Consider breastfeeding your baby before or after feeding when they’re feeling better, then breastfeeding him/her full time while you are sick, and resume breastfeeding on alternate days when you feel better again.

 Tip #2 Try to Stick to Your Breastfeeding Routine

-Try to maintain the same routine with regard to breastfeeding because this will help keep milk production up for both mom and baby.
+Try to maintain the same routine of breastfeeding because this will help keep milk production up for both mom and baby.

 Tip #3 Try to Rest When You Can